almaan/stereoscope/README.md

 ### 3. Running other methods

-Since none of the other two methods were designed with ST data in mind, we have written ''wrappers'' for them to use ST data as input and render similar output files.
+Since none of the other two methods were designed with ST data in mind, we have written ''wrappers'' for them to use ST data as input and render similar output files to steroscope.

 **DWLS**